-NEW ORLEANS – Indiana Tech continued its dominance in the final NAIA Women’s Indoor Track & Field Ratings Index that was released this afternoon by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – Two switches in positions registered among the top-5 teams in the final edition of the NAIA Women’s Indoor Track & Field Index, released Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NAIA — Women's Indoor Track & Field